WordPress/gutenberg/packages/components/src/flex/README.md

 # Flex

-Flex is a layout-based components, which provides a convenient way to align user-interfaces.
+Flex is a layout-based component, which provides a convenient way to align user-interfaces.

 ## Usage